 5. Less invasive surgery isn’t an option

 Mr Shah will only recommend a hip replacement after considering all the alternatives.
-Treatments such as arthroscopy (keyhole surgery) or PRP therapy are less invasive, but they’re only worthwhile if they offer a good chance of improvement.
+Treatments such as arthroscopy (keyhole surgery) are less invasive, but they’re only worthwhile if they offer a good chance of improvement.
 Sometimes the joint has been damaged and deteriorated to such a point that a total replacement is your best option for a successful outcome.

 It’s not unusual for patients to put off a hip replacement until ‘they really need it’, but by seeing a specialist promptly, you can review all your options and make the best choice for you.